Frequently Asked Questions

 I’m also against misleading people by presenting an AI-generated voice as someone’s natural singing voice.
 Transparency and clear authorship matter to me, which is why I released Fool’s Gold under a project name rather than my personal artist name, and published this website to help explain the project.

 I acknowledge and share the concern in a rise of “fake” AI musicians releasing music.
-It’s unsettling knowing that today, someone with no musical background can generate an album with just a few prompts and clicks, releasing it alongside Fool’s Gold which was shaped by decades of lived experience, paid music lessons, and songwriting efforts.
+It’s unsettling to know that today, someone with no musical background can generate an album with just a few prompts and clicks, releasing it alongside work shaped by decades of lived experience, music training, and human songwriting efforts.

 At the same time, I see how digital tools can remove barriers that have historically kept many people out of music.
 Recording in traditional professional studios and working with producers typically requires money, connections, or both.